It's better to be approximately right than to be exactly wrong

 The variety of methodological expertise in the AISSR often reflects different ontological and epistemological standpoints.
 We strive for discussions between these standpoints, pragmatism, and for question-based research.
 We do not see methods as inevitably linked to a single ontological or epistemological position, but rather as tools to be used and combined given the research questions to be answered.

 When we start out with scholars’ needs and means to grasp social life, a typology of methods emerges naturally.
-First of all, social scientists want to know about the variety of social behavior in daily life, and study it unobtrusively with a minimum of disturbances on their part.
+First of all, social scientists want to know about the variety of social behaviour in daily life, and study it unobtrusively with a minimum of disturbances on their part.
 To this end there is a portfolio of field methods, of which ethnography readily jumps to mind.
 Research on mirror neurons and the biological foundations of empathy shows that ethnography is less subjective than its critics believed, and can yield testable and fairly accurate knowledge, just like other scientific methods can.
 Moreover, it can be used for those people who can’t be reached through survey methods or the Internet.
 It can be enhanced through video recordings, and complemented by the analysis of written documents.
 As the Internet has become an important source of data, which are amenable to automated mining and content analysis.
 When large numbers of people are studied, either online or offline, and one is interested in systematic comparisons or in magnitudes of certain effects, survey methods are often used as well as statistical models.
-Geographic methods, in turn, show the spatial distributions of social behavior and its artifacts.
+Geographic methods, in turn, show the spatial distributions of social behaviour and its artifacts.
 Finally, social badges or phones can provide longitudinal geographic and social data in one stroke.
 All these field methods of data collection and interpretation are at the core of our interests.

 The AISSR has developed a procedure for the ethical review of research plans.
 The aim is for you to devote time and effort to thinking through and making explicit how your research plans will lead to good research, not only in a methodological sense but also in another sense, call it social, ethical, aesthetic or something else.